Skeleton Technologies: Financing

-In total, Skeleton Technologies have received over 200 million euros in financing.
-Additional investors include Marubeni, Harju Elekter, Up Invest, MM Grupp, CTEK, and Wise.
+In total, Skeleton Technologies have received over 300 million euros in financing.
+Additional investors include Harju Elekter, Up Invest, MM Grupp, CTEK, and Wise.

 Philanthropy

 Skeleton Technologies CEO and co-founder Taavi Madiberk initiated discussions to establish a €20 million support fund from the European Innovation Council for Ukrainian deep tech startups after the 2022 Russian invasion of Ukraine.
 At a press conference in Brussels, Commissioner for Innovation and Research Mariya Gabriel announced her support for the fund, which targets innovative tech companies that are established in Ukraine as well as companies that have relocated to EU member states or Horizon Europe-associated countries following the start of the war.
 The proposal focuses on strengthening the Ukrainian tech ecosystem and supporting innovative solutions for rebuilding.